Atsushi Hara

 Atsushi Hara (原篤志) is a Japanese professional radio-controlled car racer from Yokohama, Kanagawa Prefecture.
 He has won two IFMAR titles and a number of domestic ROAR and JMRCA titles.

-Regarded as one of the biggest names in R/C racing at the time, he has not only been successful in multiple racing categories, but has won world championship in both on- and off-road, and electric and nitro powered cars.
+Regarded as one of the biggest names in R/C racing at the time, he has not only been successful in multiple racing categories, but has won world championships in both on- and off-road, and electric and nitro powered cars.